Kong/workshop-kong-api-ai-gateway/content/_index.md

 In this workshop, you will:

 * Get an architectural overview of Kong Konnect platform.
-* Set up Konnect runtime on Amazon Elastic Kubernetes Service (EKS).
+* Set up Konnect runtime on Kubernetes Cluster.
 * Learn what are services, routes and plugin.
 * Deploy a sample microservice and access the application using the defined route.
 * Use the platform to address the following API Gateway use cases